 - This can be just what the doctor ordered after a harsh winter.

-- Will feed grassed areas consistently over a period of 12-16 weeks.
+- Will feed grassed areas consistently over 12-16 weeks.

-- Will promote much more uniform grass growth.
+- It will promote much more uniform grass growth.

 - This does exactly what it says on the tin.

-- Obviously if you have a lot of moss and weeds you’ll need to remove these.
+- If you have a lot of moss and weeds, you’ll need to remove these.

-For spreading rates and usage times check out the usage guides on each of the fertiliser product pages.
+For spreading rates and usage times, check out the usage guides on each fertiliser product page.
 For an overall best fertiliser guide click here.
-That’s all there is to it.
-Have a read of this post, decide what’s best for you and get to work!
+And we have tips if you have pets using your garden!